 Keep Your Dog Well-Fed and Hydrated

 When a dog is shedding more than usual, this could be a sign that the dog is not getting a healthy diet or is a bit dehydrated.
 Ensuring that the food you feed your dog has all of the necessary vitamins and minerals for a dog’s health is essential to taking care of your dog’s coat.
 Dogs require those vitamins and minerals in order to make sure that they are not having early breakage or shedding of their hair.

 Excessive shedding is also a sign of dehydration.
 Most veterinarians agree that your dog should be drinking about an ounce of water per pound that they weigh each day.
 When a dog does not get enough water, his/her skin becomes dry and hair is much more likely to fall out of dry and unconditioned skin.

-If you have an indoor dog, then you should be regularly bathing your dog with a high-quality shedding shampoo.
+If you have a dog, then you should be regularly bathing your dog with a high-quality shedding shampoo.
 Use a rubber glove while bathing the dog that has rubber bristles.
-The rubber bristles will help to massage the dog and rid any excess loose hair that might be waiting to shed on your floor.
+The rubber bristles will help to massage the dog and rid any excess loose hair that might be waiting to be shed on your floor.

 There is such thing as bathing your dog too often, however.
 In order to make sure that you are not bathing your dog too often, you can use dryer sheets in between baths.
 Dryer sheets have a few benefits for use in between baths for your dog.

 First of all, using a dryer sheet on your dog’s coat leaves them smelling fresh and clean.
 Secondly, a dryer sheet adds moisture to the skin much like a lotion would for us.
 Lastly, if you use the dryer sheet after you have brushed your dog, then you can catch many of the loose hairs still left in their coat.